ezsock5/ezsock5/README.md

 ===============
 for redhat/centos 6 users:

-extract the tar.gz to "/"
+extract the tar.gz to “/home”

 and run the commands below:

+cd /home

-sudo /ezsock
+sudo ./run